gmtsar/documentation/source/proj_ll2ra_ascii.csh.rst

 *phase_ll.xyz*

-	An ASCII file of phase or anything in lon/lat-coordinates
+	An ASCII file of phase or anything in lon/lat-coordinates (must have at least four points) If you are interested in projecting a single point to radar coordinates see :doc:`SAT_llt2rat`

 *phase_ra.xyz*